yxp5/DesignPattern/README.md

 - Observer
 - Visitor
 <br/><br/><br/>
 P.S.
-All implementations are practice exercises to prepare for the final exam of COMP303.
+All implementations are my practice exercises to prepare for the final exam of COMP303.
 Please take <s>a grain of salt</s> <b>an ocean of salt</b> for the correctness of all codes found here